I’m a Court Reporter. Why Bother Training Proofreaders, and How Can I Know They REALLY Know How to Proofread?

 Think about it.
 You’re a court reporter, and you were trained and tested at some point by another court reporter, probably in some kind of classroom setting.
 You did that so you could learn how to report jobs, yes?
-You having gone through training and testing serves as proof to agencies and clients that you know your stuff.
+Going through training and testing serves as proof to agencies and clients that you know your stuff.

 So there’s a need.
 There’s a demand.
 I’m working to meet it.